Top of main content

 You may find it more difficult to get by in some countries without a local bank account.
 In the UK, you're usually required to have a bank account to apply for a mobile phone contract and to pay your utility bills.
 Employers will also expect you to have an account for them to direct deposit your salary into.

-If you're moving to the US or Canada, having a bank account will make it much easier to manage your finances.
+If you're moving to the US, having a bank account will make it much easier to manage your finances.
 You'll probably do most of your day-to-day banking from a chequing account, including paying your bills.
 Any scholarships or financial aid you'll receive will most likely come as a cheque or be directly deposited into your account.

 Choosing the account that's right for you